DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## JP1 - DAC Word Format

-Header JP1 allows the selection of either 2's complement or unsigned binary DAC words to be written to the AD9744.
+Allows the selection of either 2's complement or unsigned binary DAC words to be written to the AD9744.
 Place a jumper on the right two pins to select unsigned binary and the left two pins to select 2's compelement.

 ## JP2 - External Clock Enable

-Solder jumper JP2 located on the rear of the board allows for the use of the external clock port J2.
+Allows for the use of the external clock port J2.
 Close this jumper to enable the port.
+Located on rear of the board.

 Leaving this jumper open if supplying a clock through pin header J1.